Empirical Prompt Engineering for Construct Identification with Large Language Models: Contribution

 \section{Contribution}

-Unfortunately, prior research indicates that none of the above can be counted on to reliably improve performance.
-For example, while chain-of-thought prompting has at times demonstrated significant improvements in model performance (\cite{wei2022}), in other studies, it has demonstrated an adverse effect (\cite{anil_palm_2023}).
-Further, model performance can depend on seemingly minute changes in prompt wording, exemplar selection, and even exemplar order (\cite{sahoo2024}; \cite{zhao2021}).
-Here we address the seemingly erratic nature of prompting with LLMs by first, searching for generalizable patterns across three constructs and two models, and second, by formulating a reasonable prompt engineering protocol which can be used across diverse text classification tasks.
+Unfortunately, prior research indicates that none of the above additive prompting approaches can be counted on to reliably improve performance.
+For example, while chain-of-thought prompting has at times demonstrated significant improvements in model performance (\cite{wei_chain--thought_2022}), in other studies, it has demonstrated an adverse effect (\cite{anil_palm_2023}).
+Further, model performance can depend on seemingly minute changes in prompt wording, exemplar selection, and even exemplar order (\cite{sahoo_systematic_2024}; \cite{zhao_calibrate_2021}).
+Here, we address the seemingly erratic nature of LLM prompting in two ways: first, by searching for generalizable patterns across three constructs and two models, and second, by formulating a systematic, theoretically and empirically grounded prompt engineering protocol that can be used across diverse text classification tasks.